DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

 3. Calculate the new centroids based on the clusters that were generated in step 2.
 Normally this is done by calculating the mean of each cluster.

-4. Repeat steps 2 and 3 until data points do not change cluster assignments, meaning their centroids are set.
+4. Repeat step 2 and 3 until data points do not change cluster assignments, which means that their centroids are set.

 ## Step 1 --- The Main Method